-Urinary Tract Infection in Patients after Transurethral Resection of Bladder Tumor Procedure in Tertiary Hospital
+Urinary Tract Infection in Patients after Transurethral Resection of Bladder Tumor Procedure at a Tertiary Hospital

 Abstract

-Materials and Methods: This study was a cross-sectional retrospective study.
-The research data was taken from the medical records of patients who underwent TURBT between 2017 - 2021 at a tertiary hospital.
-UTI after the TURBT was defined by symptoms of fever (≥ 38oC) and the results of urinalysis examination with positive bacteriuria.
-While asymptomatic bacteriuria (ABU) is defined by the results of a positive bacteriuria examination without symptoms of fever.
-The results of the study were processed with descriptive statistics and then presented in the form of tables and explanatory narratives.
-Statistical analysis was performed using SPSS version 26 with a p-value < 0.05 considered statistically significant.
+Materials and Methods: This retrospective cross-sectional study utilized medical records from patients who underwent TURBT between 2017 and 2021 at a tertiary hospital.
+UTI after TURBT was defined by fever symptoms (≥ 38°C) and positive bacteriuria in urinalysis.
+Asymptomatic bacteriuria (ABU) was defined as positive bacteriuria without fever symptoms.
+Descriptive statistics were used to process the study results, which were presented in tables and explanatory narratives.
+Statistical analysis was conducted using SPSS version 26, with a p-value < 0.05 considered statistically significant.

-Conclusion: The incidence of post-TURBT UTI is 4.3%.
-Only 9,8% of patients underwent urinalysis after the TURBT.
+Conclusion: The incidence of post-TURBT UTI was determined to be 4.3%.
+Only 9.8% of patients underwent urinalysis after TURBT.

 Introduction